AMC Javelin: Racing

 Penske picked up the team cars and equipment from the El Segundo offices and shipped everything back to his shop in Pennsylvania.
 Through the fall of 1969 and into the winter, Penske used the no. 3 Jerry Grant car for developmental purposes.
-When he acquired the 1969 cars, Penske found that Ron Kaplan had already done considerable work with suspension, but he felt that the front suspension could still be further developed.
+When he acquired the 1969 cars, Penske found that Ron Kaplan had already done considerable work with suspension, but he felt the front suspension could be better.
 With Mark Donohue doing the testing, Penske's team lowered the front of the car and replaced the rubber bushings in the radius rods with heim joints.
 New roll bars were also developed.
-After several months of development, Donohue felt that the team now had a car that drove like it was on rails.
+After several months of development, Donohue felt the team now had a car that drove like it was on rails.

-At this point, Penske built all-new cars for his own team and sold all the earlier Kaplan cars and equipment.
+At this point, Penske built all-new cars for his team and sold all the earlier Kaplan cars and equipment.
 Mark Donohue was in charge of selling off the inventory.

 Redesign

 1970

-The 1970 Javelins featured a new front-end design with a wide "twin-venturi" front grille incorporating the headlamps and a longer hood.
-It also had a new rear end with full-width taillamps and a single center-mounted backup light.
-This was a one-year-only design.
-Side marker lights were now shared with several other AMC models.
-The exterior rearview mirror featured a new "aero" design and in some cases matched the car's body color.
-The three "Big Bad" exterior paints continued to be optional on the 1970 Javelins, but they now came with regular chrome bumpers.
-Underneath the restyle was a new front suspension featuring ball joints, upper and lower control arms, coil springs, and shock absorbers above the upper control arms, as well as trailing struts on the lower control arms.
+The 1970 Javelins were a one-year-only design featuring a new front-end design with a broad "twin-venturi" front grille incorporating the headlamps, a new bumper design without air intakes, smooth front fender extensions, and a longer hood in standard smooth version with twin rectangular stripped bright trim pieces or with a prominent center bulge with non-functional dual air intake trim or a functional Ram Air system with the Go-Package.
+The previous taillamps with side fender lenses, dual backup lamps, and a center reflector with a Javelin emblem were replaced with full-width lenses, a single central backup light, and the Javelin emblem moved to the right corner of the trunk lid.
+The side marker light design, now shared by other AMC cars, was more prominent and rectangular, with reflector sections in amber at the front or red at the rear.
+The exterior rearview mirror featured a new "aero" design.
+The housing was chrome or matched the car's body color.
+The three "Big Bad" exterior paints continued to be optional on the 1970 Javelins, but they now came with regular chrome front and rear bumpers.

-The 1970 AMC Javelins also introduced Corning's new safety glass, which was thinner and lighter than standard laminated windshields.
-This special glass featured a chemically hardened outer layer.
-It was produced in Blacksburg, Virginia, in a refitted plant that included tempering, ion exchange, and "fusion process" in new furnaces that Corning had developed in order to be able to supply to the big automakers.
+A new front suspension featured ball joints, upper and lower control arms, coil springs, shock absorbers above the upper control arms, and trailing struts on the lower control arms.
+The 1970 Javelins also introduced Corning's new safety glass, which was thinner and lighter than standard laminated windshields.
+This unique glass featured a chemically hardened outer layer.
+It was produced in Blacksburg, Virginia, in a refitted plant that included tempering, ion exchange, and "fusion process" in new furnaces that Corning had developed to be able to supply to the big automakers.